ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

 * 16 channels consisting of two operators (oscillator + envelop generator) and one extra envelop generator.
 Channels can be individually paired up for more complex tones and algorithms (12), at the cost of poliphony (8, if every channel is paired)
 * Two LFOs, one for pitch control, one for amplitude.
 * 4 outputs.
-One pair for main stereo out, and two individual mono auxiliary outputs for effect sed, etc.
+One pair for main stereo out, and two individual mono auxiliary outputs for effect send, etc. Each output has a 12db/o low-pass filter to either remove some of the aliasing artifacts, or to even use them for improvised substractive synthesis

 # Operator